scala.caps

 - Supertypes

-Marker trait for classes with methods that requires an exclusive reference.
+Marker trait for classes with methods that require an exclusive reference.

-Marker trait for classes with methods that requires an exclusive reference.
+Marker trait for classes with methods that require an exclusive reference.

 Attributes